Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

-Through the lens of this framework, in \ref{sec:Conventional-Practice} we uncover a set of problems with conventional regression-based event study estimation methods and trace them back to a lack of clearly stated or separated goals and assumptions.
-First, we note that failing to rule out anticipation effects in ``fully-dynamic'' specifications (with all leads and lags of treatment included) leads to an underidentification problem, where the dynamic path of anticipation and treatment effects over time is not point-identified.
+Through the lens of this framework, in \ref{sec:Conventional-Practice} we uncover a set of challenges with conventional event-study estimation methods and trace them back to a mismatch between estimation target, identification assumptions, and the flexibility of the regression specification.
+First, we note that failing to rule out anticipation effects in ``fully-dynamic'' specifications (with all leads and lags of the event included) leads to an underidentification problem when there are no never-treated units, such that the dynamic path of anticipation and treatment effects over time is not point-identified.
 We conclude that it is important to separate out testing the assumptions about pre-trends from the estimation of dynamic treatment effects under those assumptions.
-Second, implicit homogeneity assumptions embedded in static event-study regressions may lead to estimands that put negative weights on some \textemdash{} typically long-run \textemdash{} treatment effects.
-With staggered rollout, regression-based estimation leverages ``forbidden comparisons'' between groups that got treated over a period of time and reference groups which had been treated earlier.
-Such comparisons are valid when the homogeneity assumption is true but, when it is violated, can substantially distort the weights the estimator places on treatment effects, or even make them negative.
-Third, in dynamic specifications, implicit assumptions about treatment effect homogeneity lead to the spurious identification of long-run treatment effects for which no DiD contrasts valid under heterogeneous treatment effects are available.
-The last two problems highlight the danger of imposing implicit treatment effect homogeneity assumptions instead of embracing the heterogeneity and explicitly specifying the target estimand.
+Second, implicit assumptions of homogeneous treatment effects embedded in static DiD regressions like \ref{eq:baselineTEmodel} may lead to estimands that put negative weights on some long-run treatment effects.
+With staggered rollout, regression-based estimation leverages comparisons between groups that got treated over a period of time and reference groups which had been treated \emph{earlier}.
+We label such cases ``forbidden comparisons.''
+Indeed, these comparisons are only valid when the homogeneity assumption is true; when it is violated, they can substantially distort the weights the estimator places on treatment effects, or even make them negative.
+Third, in dynamic specifications, implicit assumptions about treatment effect homogeneity across groups first treated at different times lead to the spurious identification of long-run treatment effects for which no DiD comparisons valid under heterogeneous treatment effects are available.
+The last two challenges highlight the danger of imposing implicit treatment effect homogeneity assumptions instead of allowing for heterogeneity and explicitly specifying the target estimand.
+We show that these challenges are not resolved by trimming the sample to a fixed window around the event date.

-From the above discussion, the reader should not conclude that event study designs are cursed with fundamental problems.
-On the contrary, these challenges only arise due to a mismatch between the regression estimators and the underlying assumptions.
-In \ref{sec:Imputation-Solution} we therefore use our framework to circumvent these issues and derive robust and efficient estimators from first principles.
+From the above discussion, the reader should not conclude that event study designs are plagued by fundamental problems.
+On the contrary, these challenges only arise due to a mismatch between treatment effect heterogeneity and specifications which restrict it.
+We therefore use our framework to circumvent these issues and derive robust and efficient estimators.